jensstockhausen/MicroPythonProjects/Tutorial/README.md

 Use the project folder as your sandbox and work on these files based on the examples in the steps folder.

-Run the `setup_venv.sh` to setup your virtual env for python.
+Run the `setup_venv.sh` to setup your virtual env for python for interacting with the ESP via commandline (esptool, etc.)

+For development I'd suggest the Thonny IDE.

 ## Step 1
 Attach a BME280 sensor and get the readings for